lirbank/anon-kit-usage/README.md

 # anon-kit-usage

-Test target for anon-kit skill and shadcn registry
+This repository is a manual test bed for experimenting with the [anon-kit](https://github.com/lirbank/anon-kit) skill and project, including installation through the shadcn registry.